-Scholtz is a Training and Legal Support Staff Attorney with the new Defending Vulnerable Populations Project.
+Scholtz is a Training, Litigation and Support Staff Attorney with the Defending Vulnerable Populations Project.
 Prior to joining CLINIC, Scholtz worked with Mid-Minnesota Legal Aid's Immigration Law Project, first as a Liman Fellow and then as a staff attorney.
 Her work at MMLA focused on representation of unaccompanied children, and she also provided training, technical assistance, pro bono program development, and advocacy on children's immigration issues.

 Scholtz received her J.D. from Yale Law School and was a judicial clerk for the Honorable Diana Murphy on the U.S. Court of Appeals for the Eighth Circuit.
 She is a Faculty Fellow at the University of St. Thomas School of Law.
 Prior to law school, she served as a Peace Corps volunteer in Costa Rica.

 Arya is a Training, Litigation and Support Attorney with the Catholic Legal Immigration Network, where she provides technical assistance and trainings to CLINIC affiliate agencies around the country.
 Prior to joining CLINIC, she was most recently an asylum officer at the San Francisco Asylum Office, where she trained new asylum officers and interviewed and adjudicated asylum cases.
 She has also represented immigrants and asylum seekers in removal proceedings and before USCIS as a staff attorney at HIAS, Human Rights First and in private practice.
 She was a staff attorney in the immigration and asylum section at the 9th U.S. Circuit Court of Appeals for four years .